 "It is the duty of the respondents to effectively and properly implement the long-term action plan issued by the respondent no 1 (Central government) in a time bound manner so that the dengue menace can come to an end," the plea said.

-Citing data of dengue cases in the city for the period
+Citing data of dengue cases in the Capital for the period

 2007-2012, the petitioner said the number of cases have gone up drastically this year as compared to previous years.

-The petition also mentioned various widespread media reports on increasing number of dengue cases and accused the authorities, including the Union health ministry, of failing to act in time to prevent dengue outbreak.
+The petition also mentioned the widespread media reports on the increasing number of dengue cases and accusing the authorities, including those of the Union health ministry, of failing to act in time to prevent dengue outbreak.

 The petition claimed the authorities wake up only after an acute shortage of blood and medicines occurs in hospitals.